Nikos Gatsos: Translations

 All of the plays he translated were staged at the Greek National Theatre and the Greek Theatre of Art.
-He also associated with the magazines Nea Estia, Tram, Makedonikes Imeres, Mikro Tetradio, Nea Grammata, Filologika Chronika, and Kallitechnika Nea.
+He associated with the magazines Nea Estia, Tram, Makedonikes Imeres, Mikro Tetradio, Nea Grammata, Filologika Chronika, and Kallitechnika Nea.
 In addition, he directed plays during his association with Greek radio.

 Lyrics

-Nikos Gatsos played a great role, as a poet, in Greek song.
-He wrote lyrics for major Greek composers, including Manos Hadjidakis, Mikis Theodorakis, Stavros Xarchakos, Dimos Moutsis, Loukianos Kilaidonis, Christodoulos Chalaris and Eleni Karaindrou.
-He wrote lyrics for several films and for the Elia Kazan's "America-America".
-His lyrics are known over the world because of Nana Mouskouri.
+Gatsos's work garnered international prominence.
+He wrote lyrics for major Greek composers, such as, Manos Hadjidakis, Mikis Theodorakis, Stavros Xarchakos, Dimos Moutsis, Loukianos Kilaidonis, and Eleni Karaindrou.
+He wrote lyrics for several films, including Elia Kazan's America America.

-His lyrics are collected in the book Ola ta tragoudia (Patakis, 1999).

 Select bibliography

 The following bibliography includes Gatsos' major publications in Greek and books consisting of or including a substantial number of English translations of Gatsos' writings.
 The Greek text of Amorgos, Gatsos' most famous work, is not given an individual entry since it went through a number of editions in Greek, most of which are now out of print.